Production technology person showing automation manufacturing process

 Working with your suppliers

-Suppliers are now asking for shorter or upfront payment terms.
-Meeting those terms can cause a drain on your cash flow — however, those who do not meet these terms risk delays in delivery.
-This can cause further delays in production and impact your profits.
+Suppliers are now asking for shorter or upfront payment terms to manage tariff costs.
+Meeting those terms can cause a drain on your cashflow, while those that don’t risk delays in delivery, production, and impact your profits.
+Additionally, you may need to negotiate better terms amid trade uncertainties to reduce dependency on affected regions.

 How can you make the right decisions for your business?

-Each of the steps above can contribute to a positive operating cash flow, helping your business meet its debt service coverage ratios and secure more financing from the bank.
-However, these decisions may also have a significant impact on your relationships with your customers and suppliers.
+Each of the steps above can contribute to a positive operating cashflow, helping your business meet its debt service coverage ratios and secure more financing from the bank.
+With a leaner organization, you will be better equipped to navigate financial challenges and maintain competitiveness in the market.
+However, these decisions may also significantly impact your customer and supplier relationships.

-Scenario planning allows you to anticipate the potential pitfalls of your decisions — and take the right steps to mitigate those risks.
-An approach that focuses on financial modeling and planning can help you make informed decisions to support the future of your business.
-It is essential to assess the financial outcomes of your decisions from all angles to identify potential pitfalls and avoid irreparable damage to your business.
+Scenario planning allows you to anticipate the potential pitfalls of your decisions and take the right steps to mitigate those risks.
+An approach that focuses on financial modelling and planning can help you make informed decisions that support the future of your business.
+It is essential to assess the financial outcomes of your decisions from all angles to identify potential limitations and avoid irreparable damage to your business.

 Take the next steps